6. Scripting¶

 In order to use additional script languages the appropriate script engines

-must be added to the Java classpath
+must be added to the Java classpath.
+The Java JRE already comes with

 a JavaScript engine by default (i.e. no specific installation is required).